sindresorhus/atom-editorconfig/readme.md

 - Ability to fix `indent_style` and `end_of_line` issues
 - Syntax highlights `.editorconfig` files (now with specification-like case insensitivity)
 - Ability to generate an `.editorconfig` file based on the current settings
-- Displays a nifty :mouse: in the statusBar whose color shows you if editorconfig faces any problems
+- Displays a nifty :mouse: in the statusBar whose color shows you if EditorConfig faces any problems
 - Clicking on the :mouse: invokes the `Show State` command for you
 - Recognizes if you save any `.editorconfig` file and reapplies all settings to **all** opened editor-panes